kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 Now test code can import the internal modules.
 Unfortunately,
-test suites cannot depend on the library itself in this case.
+test suites cannot depend on your library itself in this case.
-So, you need to repeat that dependencies of the library in Build-Depends of test suites.
+So, you need to repeat that dependencies of your library in Build-Depends of test suites.

 ##Remark